ankitajaiwar/ankitajaiwar/README.md

 Data Scientist
 ---------------------------

-I have been working on mining information from data, creating machine/deep learning models for tabular data, computer vision, NLP and time series analysis for past 6 years.
-I am currently a Data Scientist at Cognomotiv.
+I have been working on mining information from data, creating machine/deep learning models for tabular data, computer vision, NLP and time series analysis for past 8 years.
 Over the course of my research and work years, I have become highly skilled in deep/machine learning, data mining, data modelling/analysis, Python, Keras, TensorFlow, scikit-learn and I love learning new things.
-I am interested in using my skills and expertise to contribute towards building new products and experiences for consumers, as well as have a positive impact on the way we all work and live moving into the future.

-*   🌍  I'm based in Pennsylvania
+*   🌍  I'm based in New Jersey
-*   ✉️  You can contact me at [ankita.jai92@gmail.com](mailto:ankita.jai92@gmail.com)
-*   🧠  I'm learning ML Deployment techniques
 *   🤝  I'm open to collaborating on Machine learning projects, deep learning projects
-*   ⚡  I love dancing.
+*   ⚡  I love dancing, painting and exploring outdoors.

 Highlighted Projects
 -------------------------